 Stress-Buster: Being free of the need to analyze incoming stimuli from the outside world, our brains are able to relax.
 Scientifically, floating helps suppress the sympathetic nervous system, which produces our fight or flight responses, and activates the parasympathetic nervous system, which promotes relaxation, healing, and replenishment.
 This has been shown to lead to decreased blood pressure, muscle tension, and stress hormones.

 Pain Relief: By creating a space where our bodies can feel truly weightless, floating can help heal muscle and joint pain and inflammation.
-I remember having a reoccurring kink in the neck due to a habit of sleeping wrong and wanting to cuddle with my spouse at night, and it was completely gone after my first float.
+I remember having a reoccurring kink in my neck, due to a habit of sleeping wrong and wanting to cuddle with my spouse at night, and it was completely gone after my first float.
 Floating has also been documented to decrease muscle tension, pain from arthritis and overall inflammation.

 Other reported benefits include: